solo-io/gloo/docs/content/operations/production_deployment/_index.md

 * **Disable service account token mount**
     - For example, when integrating with Istio's SDS (see integration with Istio), you need to have a service account token mounted.
 If you're not integrating with Istio, you can eliminate the need for the service account token.
 When installing Gloo Edge, set the `gateway.proxyServiceAccount.disableAutomount` field.
 * **Disable Kubernetes destinations**
     - Gloo Edge out of the box routes to upstreams.
 It can also route directly to Kubernetes destinations (bypassing upstreams).
-Upstreams is the recommended abstraction to which to route in VirtualServices, and you can disable the Kubernetes destinations with the `settings.gloo.disableKubernetesDestinations`.
+Upstreams is the recommended abstraction to which to route in VirtualServices, and you can disable the Kubernetes destinations with the `settings.disableKubernetesDestinations`.
 This saves on memory overhead so Gloo Edge pod doesn't cache both upstreams and Kubernetes destinations.

+    You can set this value in the default `Settings` CRD by adding the following content:
+    ```
+    apiVersion: gloo.solo.io/v1
+    kind: Settings
+    metadata:
+      name: default
+      namespace: gloo-system
+    spec:
+      gloo:
+        disableKubernetesDestinations: true
+        ...
+    ```

+    You can set this value helm overrides by setting
+    ```
+    settings:
+      disableKubernetesDestinations: true
+    ```

 ## Enable replacing invalid routes